Frequently Asked Questions

 You pick up your share every Wednesday evening from 6-8pm.
 There is no delivery service.
 The season lasts 22 weeks.
-The first pick up is usually the first Wednesday in June (in 2013 is will be May 29, 2013).
+The first pick up is usually the first Wednesday in June.
 The last pick up is usually the last Wednesday in October (22 weeks after the first distribution).
 We will also be having a winter share from November to January; you can sign up for that in Sept/October.

 What happens if I miss picking up my share?